deptagency/engineering-soapboxes/README.md

 So, what is this project for then?

-It’s to give Rocket developers a launching off point (see what we did there? 😁).
+It’s to give Dept engineers a launching off point (see what we did there? 😁).

-It’s to give Rocket developers ideas of where to start.
+It’s to give Dept engineers ideas of where to start.

-It’s to answer the question: “How do we usually do web development at Rocket?”
+It’s to answer the question: “How do we usually do software development at Dept?”

 It's also to share with clients and prospective developer hires so they can get a flavor of how we do things here.

 Finally, it's meant to be flexible as technology changes and our practices change over time.
-It's a living document, meant to be contributed to by everyone at Rocket.
+It's a living document, meant to be contributed to by everyone in Dept Engineering.
 See [CONTRIBUTING](CONTRIBUTING.md) for details if you see something that's off or that you think needs to be added.

 # Engineering Principles